Sometimes, sales and marketing get so obsessed with bringing in new customers that they forget to hang on to the ones they already have.

 B2B is about relationships, so the only way to grasp a customer that is slipping away is to communicate with them.
 Sometimes, a customer must leave because of factors that are out of their control.
 For example, they might have had their budget cut.
 Or another stakeholder decided that your offering wasn’t worth the money.

-It’s always worth it to find out why they leave, because previous customers are easier to convince to return than brand new ones.
+It’s always worth it to find out why they leave because it’s easier to bring back previous customers than it is to acquire new ones.

-Have you noticed any other signs of churn?
-What were they?
-Let us know in the comments section.
+- Have you noticed any other signs of churn?